-Candidates who complete their application requirements and meet or exceed minimum criteria will be offered admission on a block schedule either March 1, 2019, May 31, 2019 with limited rolling admission thereafter until July 1, 2019.
-To secure a seat position before the class fills, it is recommended that candidates submit all application requirements for consideration in the first round of offers.
+Candidates who complete their application requirements and meet or exceed minimum criteria will be offered admission on a rolling admission through June, 2020.
+To secure a seat position before the class fills, it is recommended that candidates submit all application requirements as early as possible.

 Candidates are required to submit enrollment documentation and a $350 non-refundable deposit to accept their offer of admission and reserve a seat in the cohort.
 Upon course registration, the seat deposit funds will be applied to the first module tuition charges.

-Students who paid a seat deposit reserving a position in the Practical Nursing Program will be provided instructions on when and how to obtain indicating completion of the following clinical facility requirements:
+Students who paid a seat deposit reserving a position in the Practical Nursing Program will be provided specific instructions to obtain and record clinical facility clearance requirements including:

 - Federal (FBI) Criminal History Report, PA Child Abuse History Clearance, and Background Check

 - Drug test